twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 {% /code-tabs %}

-And here's the app rendered.
-You can click around and edit different posts.

-{% demo-app /%}

-This app is made up of three different components: `RootLayout`, `PostsLayout`, and `PostEditPage`.

-And if you look at the source code for each of these components you'll notice they all fetch their own data:
+If you take a look at the source code for each of these components you'll notice they all fetch their own data:

 - `<RootLayout>` fetches the current user and displays their avatar in the header.
 - `<PostsLayout>` fetches a list of all the posts and displays them in the sidebar.